Saganaut/MIC-Ternary-Eutectic-Alloy/_posts/2015-11-02-CrossValidation.markdown

 We can explore the space of possible parameters by performing cross validation on each combination.
 Using the polynomial interpolation example above, consider the possible parameterizations:
 ![gridcv](/MIC-Ternary-Eutectic-Alloy/img/cv_post/GridCV.png)
-Each leaf of this tree requires an entire $$k$$-fold or LOO CV run.
+Each leaf of this tree requires an entire $$K$$-fold or LOO CV run.

+If you are using pyMKS to perform homogenization then you can actually use grid optimization on more than just the estimator parameters.
+You can use it on the whole homogenization pipeline (i.e. number of pca components, which correlations, etc.)!

 References

 $$^1$$ Trevor Hastie, Robert Tibshirani, and Jerome Friedman.
 Springer Series in Statistics Springer New York Inc., New York, NY, USA, (2001)

 $$^2$$ Leo Breiman and Philip Spector.
 Submodel Selection and Evaluation in Regression.
 International Statistical Review / Revue Internationale de Statistique, Vol. 60, No. 3.
 (Dec., 1992), pp. 291-319.